itsdax/tribot-web-engine-v2/README.md

     @Override
     public void run() {
-        DaxWalkerServerClient daxWalkerServerClient = new DaxWalkerServerClient("PUBLIC-KEY", "SECRET-KEY");
+        // Instantiate a server client with your API keys DaxWalkerServerClient daxWalkerServerClient = new DaxWalkerServerClient("PUBLIC-KEY", "SECRET-KEY");

+        // Create instance of DaxWalker
         walker = new DaxWalker(daxWalkerServerClient, new Navigator());

-        WebWalker.setDaxWalker(walker);
+        // IMPORTANT: In order to use the convenience class 'WebWalker', you MUST initialize the singleton WebWalker.setDaxWalker(walker);

         // Walk to a location